Apply

 Commitment to Diversity and our Indigenous Connection

 The U of R Indigenous Career Education department tailors its program towards First Nations, Métis, and Inuit University of Regina students.
-This includes meaningful four-month employment experiences in programs such as the Full Circle Summer Internships.
+This includes meaningful four-month employment experiences in programs like the Full Circle Summer Internships.

-We also offer the ta-tawâw Student Centre — the link between Indigenous students and the many services offered by the University of Regina.
-The Centre acts as a hub where all students, faculty, staff and community on campus can find a sense of belonging.
+We also offer the ta-tawâw Student Centre, which is the link between Indigenous students and the many services offered by the University of Regina.
+The Centre acts as a hub where all students, faculty, staff, and the community on campus can find a sense of belonging.

 four students at table